pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 ### HashAgg

 `HashAgg` operator uses hash table to perform grouping and aggregation.
-In TiDB the operator implement hash aggregation is [`HashAggExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L91).  `HashAggExec` implement three basic interfaces of `Executor`
+In TiDB the operator implement hash aggregation is [`HashAggExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L91).

-* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L201) initialize the operator, setup memory tracker/disk tracker and other meta info for aggregation
-* [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L112) each call of `Next` will return a chunk of data, return an empty chunk means the execution is done for current executor
-* [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L65) is responsible for release all the resource hold by the executor

 `HashAgg` has two execution mode: parallel execution and un-parallel execution.
 During build stage, the planner is responsible to decide the execution mode for a `HashAgg`, a `HashAgg` will be in un-parallel execution mode if one of these conditions is true

 * The aggregation function contains `distinct`
-* The aggregation function contains `order by`(in `GROUP_CONCAT`)
+* The aggregation function(`GROUP_CONCAT`) contains `order by`
 * User explicitly set both `hashAggPartialConcurrency` and `hashAggFinalConcurrency` to 1

 #### Un-parallel execution

-Un-parallel execution mode executes aggregation in one thread/goroutine, [`unparallelExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L493) is the core function for un-parallel execution.
-In `unparallelExec`, it first read all the data from its child executor, aggregate the data using [execute](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L548), after `execute` is done, `unparallelExec` begin to generate result by traverse all the group by key, and generate one row for each key by [AppendFinalResult2Chunk](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L505)
+Un-parallel execution mode executes aggregation in one thread, [`unparallelExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L493) is the core function for un-parallel execution.
+In `unparallelExec`, it first reads all the data from its child executor, aggregate the data using [execute](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L548), after `execute` is done, `unparallelExec` begin to generate result by traverse all the group by key, and generate one row for each key by calling [AppendFinalResult2Chunk](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L505) for each aggregation function

 #### Parallel execution

-Parallel execution mode executes aggregation using multiple threads/goroutines, it divides the aggregation into two stage
+Parallel execution mode executes aggregation using multiple threads, it divides the aggregation into two stages

-* Partial stage: each threads aggregate part of the input data into partial results
+* Partial stage: each thread aggregates part of the input data into partial results
-* Final stage: each threads aggregate partial results into final results
+* Final stage: each thread aggregates partial results into final results

 The parallel execution flow is as the following graph shows